jendrikseipp/aidos/README.md

 ## Instructions

-Aidos can be build natively but on modern systems, we recommend building it in a Docker container.
+Aidos can be built natively, but on modern systems we recommend building it in a Docker container.
 To do so, you need to obtain a license for CPLEX, download the installer for version 12.9, and place it next to this file (it should be called `cplex_studio129.linux-x86-64.bin`).
 You can then build the docker container by running

-     docker build . -t aidos1
+    sudo docker build . --tag aidos1

 in the directory containing this file, the CPLEX installer and the source code.

 For experiments, we recommend using Singularity instead of Docker.
 You can create a Singularity image from the created Docker container by running

-    singularity build aidos1.sif docker-daemon://aidos1:latest
+    sudo singularity build aidos1.sif docker-daemon://aidos1:latest

 The resulting file `aidos1.sif` can be run like a binary.
 Note that Aidos is a portfolio and requires specifying a time limit.